-This Chana Dal is Punjabi style recipe of bengal gram lentils or hulled and spilt black chickpeas tempered and flavored with onions, tomatoes, herbs, spices and seasonings.
-Best served with Indian flatbreads like roti, phulka, paratha.
-This dal curry also pairs well with steamed rice.
+This Chana Dal is a Punjabi-style recipe made with Bengal gram lentils (hulled and split black chickpeas) cooked with onions, tomatoes, herbs and spices.
+The lentils are simmered with a spiced onion-tomato base.
+It pairs well with Indian flatbreads like roti, phulka or paratha.
+This dal also goes well with steamed rice.

 Pick and rinse the chana dal well in running water.